Bang 3

 Bang 3 is the second studio album by American rapper Chief Keef.
-The LP is a double album itself, serving as the third installment of Chief Keef's Bang trilogy.
+The LP is a double album, serving as the third installment of Chief Keef's Bang trilogy.
 It was leaked online on August 1, 2015.
 Soon after the album was released officially on iTunes on August 3, 2015, through the label FilmOn Music.
 The second part of the album was released on September 18, 2015, as well as the double disc being available for purchase in stores.
 The album features guest appearances from ASAP Rocky, Mac Miller, Lil B and Jenn Em.